haniehm26/rl-based-news-rs/index.md

 This is a News Recommender System implemented in Python, using an Online Reinforcement Learning approach, based on [MIND](https://www.microsoft.com/en-us/research/publication/mind-a-large-scale-dataset-for-news-recommendation/) dataset.

 In each iteration, user id must be submitted, then news title and news abstract will be presented.
 Next, the model needs user feedback.

-User ids must be something like: U687515, U192112, U629430, U449564, U24161, U79744, U219005
+**Notice**: User ids must be something like: U687515, U192112, U629430, U449564, U24161, U79744, U219005

 ### Markdown